National Volunteer Coordinator

 Having volunteered with MFA since January of 2006, Mikael became one of the organization's outreach coordinators in the spring of 2008.
 Since that time he has opened thousands of eyes to our powerful documentary Farm to Fridge through our Paid-Per-View program, passed out tens of thousands of leaflets, tabled hundreds of hours at festivals, and delivered many humane education presentations in Chicago public schools and elsewhere.
 Mikael has also planned several fundraisers, including Viva Las Vegan and the hugely popular Chicago Vegan Chef Showdown, as well as launched the "Why Love One but Eat the Other?" car magnet and window decal project, which has helped hundreds of drivers plant seeds of compassion wherever they go.

-During MFA’s 2008 Celebrating Compassion Gala, Mikael was honored for his dedication to protecting animals with the "Activist of the Year” award.
-Whether he is staffing a table at a festival with his twelve-year-old daughter, Riley, or leafleting on the street with his activist girlfriend, Liz, Mikael always maintains a positive attitude and always has a smile.
+During MFA's 2008 Celebrating Compassion Gala, Mikael was honored for his dedication to protecting animals with the "Activist of the Year" award.
+Whether he is staffing a table at a festival with his 13-year-old daughter, Riley, or leafleting on the street with his fellow activists, Mikael always maintains a positive attitude and always has a smile.

 Mikael says that working for Mercy For Animals is a dream come true.